Skip to content

 Environmental vs Financial Math

 Second-hand purchases avoid the manufacturing emissions of new production.
-Extending the useful life of existing items is one of the highest-impact consumer sustainability actions — typically 5-20x the carbon savings of recycling the same material after manufacture.
-The financial calculator does not quantify carbon; for carbon-focused decisions, second-hand almost always wins regardless of cost-per-year comparison.
+Extending the useful life of existing items is one of the highest-impact consumer sustainability actions — research indicates extending useful life generates significant carbon savings compared to recycling the same material after manufacture.
+The financial calculator does not quantify carbon; for carbon-focused decisions, second-hand shows advantages in most cases regardless of cost-per-year comparison.
 Where financial and environmental math diverge, most consumers weight them based on personal priorities.

 The Flip Side — Sometimes New Is the Sustainable Choice